Kings Island: Fast Lane

 Fast Lane, introduced at Kings Island in July 2011, is a secondary queue system that offers shorter wait times on the park's most popular rides.
 In addition to the standard admission charge, visitors can bypass the standard wait line by purchasing a wrist band that grants access to the Fast Lane queue.
 A limited number of wrist bands are sold each day.
-Kings Island offers Fright Lane passes that operate the same way as Fast Lane but are for Halloween Haunt attractions only.
+For a period of time through the 2024 season, Kings Island offered Fright Lane passes – for Halloween Haunt attractions only – that operated similarly to Fast Lane.
+In 2025, this was renamed the "Haunted Attractions Express Pass".